armollica/KDTree/README.md

 *#* **node**

-The *k*-d tree generator returns a tree of nodes.
+The *k*-d tree generator returns the *k*-d tree as a node with descendants.
 Each `node` has four properties:
 - `location`: position of the node (array of length *k*)
 - `axis`: axis the node splits (integer < k)
 - `datum`: data object associated with this node from the original `data` array